-- Assessing the internal control reports prepared by the independent service auditors of the Group's external investment managers who assessed the design, implementation and operating effectiveness of the investment managers' internal controls over investment authorisation, purchases, sales and payments, valuation and assessing the independent service auditor's reputation, professional competence and independence; - Performing independent valuations for financial instruments designated as at fair value through profit or loss with the assistance of our internal valuation specialists.
-We compared the fair values applied by the Group with publicly available market data.
-For Level 2 financial instruments, with the involvement of our internal valuation specialists, we performed independent valuations, on a sample basis, by developing models, identifying and obtaining relevant inputs from publicly available market data and comparing the results against fair values recorded by the Group; and
+- Assessing all the internal control reports prepared by independent service auditors of the Group's external investment managers which assessed the design and operating effectiveness of relevant internal controls operated by the investment managers; - Assessing the independent service auditor's professional competence and independence; and - Performing independent valuations: For level 1 financial instruments, on a sample basis, we compared the fair values applied by the Group with publicly available market data.
+Particularly for the pooled funds, we have performed a look-through analysis to understand the underlying investments, in order to assess the appropriateness of the valuation for a sample of these investments.
+For Level 2 financial instruments, with the involvement of our internal valuation specialists, we carried out independent valuations, on a sample basis, by developing models, identifying and obtaining relevant inputs from publicly available market data and comparing the results against fair values recorded by the Group.